 Can getting a tattoo while pregnant cause a miscarriage?

-Generally speaking, there hasn’t been a link made to getting a tattoo while pregnant and pregnancy loss.
+Generally speaking, there hasn’t been a link made between getting a tattoo while pregnant and pregnancy loss.

 However, there is a link between heavy metals and pregnancy loss ‒ and there is a small chance that the ink your tattoo parlor uses contains trace amounts of these heavy metals.